 Therefore through clear, detailed, and fascinating mathematical explanations.
 Barrow reveals the best techniques and strategies for an incredible range of sports, from soccer and running to cycling, archery, gymnastics, and rowing.

-Also in Mathletics, a few chapters address less sports-like events such as coin flipping, probability, psychology, etc. And having read the author’s excellent “100 Essential Things You Didn’t Know You Didn’t Know”, I was eagerly expecting more of the same in this book but with a sports-related twist.
+In Mathletics, a few chapters address less sports-like events such as coin flipping, probability, psychology, etc. And having read the author’s excellent “100 Essential Things You Didn’t Know You Didn’t Know“, I was eagerly expecting more of the same in this book but with a sports-related twist.
 Unfortunately, I was a bit disappointed.

 Mathletics John Barrow While on the negative side